On This Page

 What do I need to know about the delegation regulation?

 Sub-delegation is prohibited.
-Sub-delegation occurs when an individual who accepted a delegation then delegates the same act to another person.
-This is not allowed because the individual who is sub-delegating does not have legal authority to perform the act without delegation (see Question 1).
+Sub-delegation occurs when an individual who accepts a delegation then delegates the same act to another person.
+This is not allowed because the individual who is sub-delegating does not have legal authority to perform the act.

 Where can I find the requirements for delegating or accepting delegation?

-The Authorizing Mechanisms practice documentlists all 10 requirements that nurses must meet when delegating to others.
-It also lists the 7 requirements that nurses must meet when accepting delegation.
+CNO’s Authorizing Mechanisms practice guidelinelists the 10 requirements nurses must meet when delegating to others.
+It also lists the 7 requirements nurses must meet when accepting delegation.

 How do orders and delegation differ?